Pschiee/Perfect-Colour/README.md

 2. Select a colour on the wheel or by uploading a picture and choosing it from it.
 3. Specify the quantity of paint you want
 4. Click mix and voila!

+For further information please visit the <a href="https://github.com/Pschiee/Perfect-Colour/wiki/User-Manual">User Manual</a>.

 ## Demonstration